 The studhorse owner is called.
 He will arrive later in the day with a lorry carrying his studhorses.
 The mare will be covered naturally.
 Artificial insemination is yet to become common in horse breeding.

 checking the ovulation by ‘feeling up’ (rectal examination)

-Despite good advice and proper guidance, not every servicing leaves a mare with young.
-Good advice and proper guidance has no effect on the sperm quality of the stallion, for example.
+Despite proper guidance, not every servicing leaves a mare with young.
+Guidance of the mare has no effect on the sperm quality of the stallion, for example.
 And the sperm quality differs greatly: gestation after a single cover differs per stallion in a range of ten to ninety percent.
 And the performance of a single stallion can also vary in terms of gestation results because the number of sperm is halved with each cover that takes place on the same day.
 And before AI became customary in the horse breeding sector, top stallions would sometimes service more than ten mares per day.
-And so the last mare on any given day received a lot less than the full load.
+So the last mare on any given day received a lot less than the full load.
 At my request, Olinde is the first to be serviced that morning.

 It is not uncommon for mares to have two embryos, but twins are rarely born.
 One of the two usually dies prematurely.
-In this case, the two amniotic sacs differ somewhat in size: the smallest has probably died and will disappear.
+In this case, the two amniotic sacs differ in size: the smaller one probably contains an embryo that has already died and it will disappear.
 Embryos that die prematurely are not rejected through abortion, but rather they disappear due to resorption.
 This is not noticeable.

 After ten months of gestation, Olinde’s udder is beginning to fill and the delivery follows a few days later.
 That is one month too early.
 Still, the stallion foal appears to be full-grown.
 But a few minutes later, a second foal arrives.
 It is a very small mare.
 Healthy-looking and lively, but clearly not full-grown.